 I have recently discovered a much better deinterlacer, from the video group at Moscow State University in Russia, available here.The MSU deinterlacer interpolates nicely on diagonal edges, avoiding a "stair step" appearance.
 Apparently, this deinterlacer senses where the video has sharper differences between lines than the camera could generate, and places the step for the intermediate edge between those of two lines of the current field.

-I do see a bit of distortion at horizontal and near-horizontal edges with small detail, so the MSU deinterlacer evidently does not morph images to compare and average multiple frames.
+I do see a bit of distortion at horizontal and near-horizontal edges with small detail.
+The MSU also faile with near-horizontal lines against a blank background, such as electric wires against the sky.
+The MSU deinterlacer evidently does not morph images to compare and average multiple frames.
 A deinterlacer which does this is going to be much slower, and expensive.
 The MSU deinterlacer is already slow enough as it is, taking about twice as much time as the video takes to play on my Intel i7 3.4 Ghz computer

 The MSU deinterlacer is available only for 32-bit VirtualDub.
 My experience is that VirtualDub filters run about 30% faster with the 64-bit version.